jaimit25/SpringReactJS_CourseProject/README.md

 # SpringReactJS_CourseProject
-Course Project - Course Project  to watch videos on Courses Posted by Authors, Project created using REST APIS (spring) and React JS
+Course Project - Course Project to watch videos on Courses Posted by Authors.(Project created using REST APIS (spring) and React JS)

 To Access the Home Section :
 http://localhost:3000/home